 All four universities have an outstanding track record in CS related research with a large, vibrant and diverse community of academics and researchers, and state-of-the-art facilities.
 Cardiff University, UCL, Sheffield and Manchester Universities have a total supervisory pool of over 70 academic staff with research excellence in compound semiconductor manufacturing.

 Applicants should have or be expecting to graduate with a good degree in physics, electronic or electrical engineering (first or 2:1) and have a genuine interest in compound semiconductors and enthusiasm for the group approach.
-Applicants with a lower second class degree (2:2) may be considered if they have a good result at Masters level study or significant relevant work experience.
-Normally, to be eligible for this CDT, you must have no restrictions on how long you can stay in the UK and have been ordinarily resident in the UK for at least 3 years prior to the start date of the studentship.
+Applicants with a lower second class degree (2:2) in these subjects may be considered if they have a good result at Masters level study or significant relevant work experience.
+We will also consider applicants with related physical science degrees on an individual basis.
+Studentships are available for Home and International students, however a maximum of three or four studentships will be available for international applicants.
+For details on eligibility, see the UKRI website.